adishavit/adishavit.github.io/_posts/2017-01-04-salami-method.md

 I hope you enjoy it. **Happy New Year 2017** 🎉
 >
 > I'd like to thank [@galsh83](https://twitter.com/galsh83), [@MaximRaskin](@MaximRaskin) and [@orens](https://github.com/orens) for their valuable feedback on this post.
-If you found this post helpful, or you have more thoughts or horror stories on this subject, please leave a message in the comments below, on Twitter or or Reddit.
+If you found this post helpful, or you have more thoughts or horror stories on this subject, please leave a message in the comments below, on Twitter or Reddit.

 *Credits: